Steaming down from Birmingham one cold December day

 cold that gets in your soul

-and doesn't warm with time
+and doesn't warm with wine

 feet like ice blocks carved